cuddlycheetah/safetygram/README.md

 # Safetygram
 Logging all Messages for Telegram Private Chats.
-Useful when People delete messages,
+Useful when People delete messages, complete chats.

+* Features:
+- Customizeable Bot Token
+- Notify you via a Bot, when a Chat gets deleted,
+- Backlogs all Messages, Username/Displayname/Bio/ProfilePhoto changes.
+- Supports SQLite3(Default), MySQL, MariaDB, PostgreSQL
+- Accessible through HTTP on Port 46590

+News, Updates, Discussion and Support: https://t.me/SafetygramApp

 ## Getting Started

 These instructions will get you a copy of the project up and running on your machine.
 See deployment for notes on how to deploy the project on a live system.

 ## Settings
+!!!IMPORTANT!!!
+Please create a Bot via @BotFather and Paste the Bot Token inside the Settings Menu and apply it.
+The Service will restart itself after changing the token.
+Please write the Bot a message(it can be anything or just /start) so it can message you on events.

 There is a settings.json inside the Docker Container (/etc/safetygram/settings.json) You can change the port of this service by changing "port" to whatever port you want.